This page is designed to answer the following questions:

 Differences between leaders and managers – Kotter, 2006

-In their publication, Operations Manual for Delivery of HIV Prevention, Care and Treatment at Primary Health Centres in High-Prevalence, Resource-Constrained Settings, the World Health Organisation (WHO) consolidate this:
+In their publication, Operations Manual for Delivery of HIV Prevention, Care and Treatment at Primary Health Centres in High-Prevalence, Resource-Constrained Settings, the World Health Organisation (WHO) consolidates this:

 Leaders will have a vision of what can be achieved and then communicate this to others and evolve strategies for realizing the vision.
 They motivate people and are able to negotiate for resources and other support to achieve their goals.